mm/wswp/README.md

 ![A GIF of the index and pick random game feature](https://media.giphy.com/media/vYLjeALSmxztMwp5Jw/giphy.gif)

-This project was created for the [DigitalOcean App Platform Hackathon](https://dev.to/devteam/announcing-the-digitalocean-app-platform-hackathon-on-dev-2i1k) and serves as the site's backend.
+This project was created for the [DigitalOcean App Platform Hackathon](https://dev.to/devteam/announcing-the-digitalocean-app-platform-hackathon-on-dev-2i1k) and serves as the site's back-end.
 Other repositories are available for the site's [front-end](https://github.com/mm/wswp-frontend) and [admin panel](https://github.com/mm/wswp-admin) built to quickly approve and add in community submissions to the index.
 All three have been deployed to App Platform together and you can access the site at [whatshouldweplay.xyz](https://whatshouldweplay.xyz), but read on to learn more about the stack and building it yourself!

-**Note:** If you're using the Deploy to DigitalOcean button above, please follow the instructions [here](https://github.com/mm/wswp#deploying-to-digitalocean) to initialize the database and get the front-end and back-end talking to each other.
+**Note:** If you're using the Deploy to DigitalOcean button above, please follow the instructions [here](#-deploying-to-digitalocean) to initialize the database and get the front-end and back-end talking to each other.

 ## Table of Contents